An optimal scheduled learning rate for a randomized Kaczmarz algorithm: Introduction and main result

 Let $A$ be an $m \times n$ matrix and $A x = b$ be a consistent linear system of equations.
 Suppose that $\tilde{b}$ is a corrupted version of $b$ defined by

 where $\varepsilon$ has independent mean zero random entries.
 Given an initial vector $x_0$, we consider the relaxed Kaczmarz algorithm

-where $\alpha_k$ is the learning rate (or relaxation parameter), $a_{i}$ is the $i$-th row of $A$, $i_k$ is the row index for iteration $k$, and $\|\cdot\|$ is the $\ell^2$-norm.
-When the rows $a_{i_k}$ are chosen randomly, \eqref{eq1} is an instance of stochastic gradient descent, see \cite{Needell2015}, whose performance in practice depends on the definition of the learning rate, see \cite{Goodfellow2016}.
-In this paper, we derive a scheduled learning rate for a randomized Kaczmarz algorithm, which optimizes a bound on the expected error; our main result proves an associated convergence result, see Theorem \ref{thm1} and Figure \ref{fig01}.
+where $\alpha_k$ is the learning rate (or relaxation parameter), $a_{i}$ is the $i$-th row of $A$, { $\tilde{b}_{i}$ is the $i$-th element of $\tilde{b}$, $i_k$ is the row index for iteration $k$, $\langle \cdot, \cdot \rangle$ is the $\ell^2$-inner product, }and $\|\cdot\|$ is the $\ell^2$-norm.
+When the rows $a_{i_k}$ are chosen randomly, \eqref{eq1} is an instance of stochastic gradient descent, see \cite{Needell2015}, whose performance in practice depends on the definition of the learning rate, see \cite{Goodfellow2016}. { Moreover, \eqref{eq1} can also be viewed as an instance of a stochastic Newton method, see \cite{Chung2020}.} In this paper, we derive a scheduled learning rate for a randomized Kaczmarz algorithm, which optimizes a bound on the expected error; our main result proves an associated convergence result, see Theorem \ref{thm1} and Figure \ref{fig01}.